Opel Antara: Facelift

-In November 2010, a facelift was announced.
+In November 2010, a facelift was announced for the 2011 model year.
 The front end was revised, and both front and rear lights were refreshed.
 The new Opel badge also appear on the Opel Antara, respectively.
 On the inside, there was a revised centre console with more storage space and materials, improved instrument graphics and interior lighting.

 An electric parking brake, a hill assistance system, and a "shift up" indicator to optimise fuel economy in manual-transmission versions were all now standard.
 Introduced with the facelift was a new, Euro 5 compliant 2.2-litre diesel engine which replaced the previous 2.0-litre, and an updated version of the 2.4-litre petrol.

 Production ended in March 2015; its indirect successor was the Grandland X, which was launched in September 2017.